BBC Radio Cymru

-BBC Radio Cymru is a Welsh language radio station owned and operated by BBC Cymru Wales, a division of the BBC.
+BBC Radio Cymru (/cy/) is a Welsh language radio station owned and operated by BBC Cymru Wales, a division of the BBC.
 It broadcasts across Wales on FM, DAB, digital TV and BBC Sounds.

-The station broadcasts general factual and entertainment programming for 18 1/2 hours a day from 5:30am to midnight with overnight programming simulcast from the BBC World Service after closedown.
+The station broadcasts general factual and entertainment programming for 18 1/2 hours a day from 5:30 am to midnight with overnight programming simulcast from the BBC World Service after closedown.

 Its sister station, BBC Radio Cymru 2, providing separate music-led programming at certain hours of the day, broadcasts on digital and online platforms.

 The managing editor of BBC Radio Cymru is Dafydd Meredydd, a former presenter and producer.